Sarita Kulung

-She began weaving at fourteen, learning first through observation, then through repetition, discipline, and need.
+She began weaving at just 14, learning first through observation, then through repetition, discipline, and need.
 What started as a way to support her family became a lifelong language of craft.

 Today, Sarita is recognised for her command of traditional woven patterns, including Parewa Aankha, Ita Butta, Chhadke Butta, and Dalle Butta.
 Each motif carries memory.
 Each piece carries the presence of the maker.

 Her work is not decoration.
-It is inheritance, shaped by hand.
+It is an inheritance, shaped by hand.

 Sarita’s early years were marked by responsibility.
 She witnessed the effort it took to sustain a family and understood, from a young age, that work could become both survival and dignity.